 Feeding the pigeons in St. Mark’s Square

 You will see plenty of pigeons circling the square, looking for food, and the tourists willing to feed them.
 Be on the look-out for a group of men who appear to be working together trying to sell you food for the pigeons.
 Maybe they are honestly trying to make a living, but while I took photos of the kiddos, my husband’s job was to keep an eye on my bag and the guys offering up the pigeon food.
 You don’t need to buy food, my kids simply stood with their arms out, palms facing upward, and then the pigeons started coming.
 One after another, until it was like a bad scene out of the movie “The Birds”.
-Each kid had at least five birds atop their arms and head, which made for a memorable experience and incredible pictures.
+Each kid had at least five birds atop their arms and head, and it seemed to be the quintessential experience in Venice with kids.

 Lunch on Calle Delle Rasse